Business Performance during the Fiscal Year under Review

 The Group's consolidated business performance for the fiscal year under review was as follows.

-For long-term investment funds, the Group utilizes its own funds and raises funds from external sources through issuing corporate bonds and long-term borrowings from financial institutions.
+For long-term investment funds, the Group utilizes its own funds and raises funds from outside sources through issuing corporate bonds and long-term borrowing from financial institutions.